carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Related to work and development of Carpentries Lessons.

 ### Library Carpentry
-Library Carpentry focuses on building software and data skills within library and information-related communities.
+For posts related to the Library Carpentry lesson program of The Carpentries.

 ### Maintainers
 Community members working on keeping our lessons stable and functional.